-If you need to solve some geometry exercises, this circumference calculator might help you.
-It is a tool created to find the diameter, circumference and area of any circle.
-Continue reading to learn:
+If you need to solve some geometry exercises, this circumference calculator is the page for you.
+It is a tool specifically created to find the diameter, circumference and area of any circle.
+Read on to learn:

-Circumference of a circle is the linear distance calculated along its edge.
-It is similar to perimeter of a geometric figure, but the term 'perimeter' is rather used to describe the property of polygons.
+The circumference of a circle is the linear distance of a circle's edge.
+It is the same as the perimeter of a geometric figure, but the term 'perimeter' is used exclusively for polygons.

-The following equation describes the relation between circumference and radius
+The following equation describes the relation between the circumference and the radius